Intellectual-Activities/Roblox-stream-proof-ESP/README.md

 ## Notes

-- The Lua collector and external application must both be running for the ESP to update correctly.
+- The Lua collector and visual overlay.exe must both be running for the ESP to update correctly.
 - Unfortunately this only supports PC **[ Mac book not tested ]**

 # Stream Proof Showcase